Skip to main content

 Although I have written about this idea before, I feel like it’s one worth elaborating on.
 We live in an age of instant gratification, which I think leaves us often feeling underwhelmed.
 In most cases, this disappointment is due to our expectations being too high.

-There is, of course, a simple solution to this problem: lower your expectations.
-On the surface you might think “but why should I lower my standards?”, and I’ll try to make the case for why you should.
+The conclusion I’ve come to is less glamorous: lower your expectations.
+You might hear that and think “why should I lower my standards?”, and I’ll try to make the case for why you should.

 Research supports this approach.
 A 2014 study published in the Journal of Positive Psychology found that people who set lower expectations experienced greater satisfaction with outcomes than those with high expectations1.
 Another study from University College London discovered that happiness depends not on how well things are going, but whether they’re going better than expected2.